mirasac/intrdata/README.md

 # intrdata

-The content is all about the code for the exam projects.
+The content is all about the code for the exam projects for the course Introduction to data analysis for natural and social sciences.

 ## Repository structure
 This repo is divided in two parts, following the structure of the course.
 Each part is contained in a folder: